 1.2 We will always process the information you provide in a manner that is compatible with the EU’s General Data Protection Regulation (GDPR).1.3 Please take the time to read and understand this policy.
 Please also bear in mind that by using our websites and applications, or contacting us by telephone or providing information to us, you agree to its terms.

 In this section we outline the different types of personal data that we process and the purpose for doing so.

-If you get in touch with us using our website contact forms or Help Centre we will process the information that you send to us to respond to your request or support the delivery of our services to you.
+2.3.
+If you get in touch with us using our website contact forms, our Help Centre or trusted third party sites we will process the information that you send to us to respond to your request or support the delivery of our services to you.
 For example, when you enquire about our products and/or services then we will process this data in order to offer and sell relevant products and/or services to you.
 We may also contact you to ask for feedback on the service we have provided.
 The legal basis for this processing is our legitimate interest in responding to your query and providing our services to you.

 We need to share your details with a limited number of other organisations in order to effectively provides our products and services to you.
 When we share your information, we only do so in accordance with our legal data protection and privacy obligations.

 Your information may be disclosed to:a) Other people who help us provide our services to you, including: